rubity/Hermes-System/README.md

 * *Carlos Augusto R. de Oliveira (caruviaro@outlook.com)*
 * *Ramon Rocha Rezende (ramonrocharezende@gmail.com)*

-The Hades project is a set of applications that use blockchain networks to solve problems such as centralizing large amounts of data in one place, insecurity regarding the veracity of stored data, security of stored data etc.
+The Hermes System is a set of applications that use blockchain networks to solve problems such as centralizing large amounts of data in one place, insecurity regarding the veracity of stored data, security of stored data etc.

 In each application, a tutorial can be found on how to proceed to raise the blockchain network for the respective application.